 Some properly great fight scenes topped off a really good episode.
 The preceding episode was good too, with Carmilla’s forces attacking Dracula’s men, and Trevor fighting a bunch of creatures with his new Morning Star Whip.

 As for the rest?
 Well, it was fine.
 Hector and Isaac from Castlevania: Curse of Darkness are here, which makes sense as that game was set a few years after CVIII.
-Just like the backstory presented in that game they’re both Forgemasters who work for Dracula, though Isaac remains the super-loyal servant he does in the games, Hector is changed a little bit.
+Just like the backstory presented in that game they’re both Forgemasters who work for Dracula, though Isaac remains the super-loyal servant he does in the games (though he’s had a complete look and personality lift!), Hector’s story has changed a little bit.
 Instead of leaving Dracula for a normal life, he is instead manipulated into betraying him by Carmilla, who then later enslaves him for her own needs.
 Carmilla is a good sub-antagonist, far more the straight forward evil vampire than the Dracula of this world.
 Her plan to betray and defeat him is stopped when Sypha moves the castle, and in fact the act of doing so accidentally wipes out a good majority of her army.
 Carmilla with Hector, and Isaac out by himself, are all left as dangling plot threads for a presumed Season 3.

 “Yeah, I guess I have no reason to doubt you, scary Vampire lady.”